 That's why B2C companies benefit from a price optimization tool that helps figure out how sensitive customers are to price.
 Look for features that gather historical customer data, segment customers, create behavior profiles, and consider price sensitivity.

+More companies are starting to take advantage of price optimization software, with Gartner estimating the market grew by 9% in 2020.
 With those considerations in mind, here are several price optimization software options that may be a good fit for your business.
 Just remember to consider integrations, so the software works with your current systems.

 Price Optimization Tools